BurnyCoder/bunnyhopping/README.md

 3. Consecutive jumps receive a bigger speed boost than the first jump
 4. The speed boost applies while moving in any direction
 5. Your speed bonus decays if you stop jumping or stop moving
+6. Speed decay slows down during long-distance travel for a smoother experience
+7. There is no cap on maximum speed - how fast can you go?

 The key to achieving maximum speed is to time your jumps perfectly - try to jump immediately after landing!

 ## Features

 - First-person perspective
-- Bunnyhopping mechanics with progressive speed boost
+- Uncapped bunnyhopping mechanics with progressive speed boost
 - Speed counter and multiplier display
+- Distance traveled counter with color-coded milestones
+- Procedurally generated infinite environment
+- Various terrain types based on distance from origin
+- Special landmarks at starting point for orientation

+## Terrain Features

+As you travel further from the starting point:
+- Environment changes with different obstacle density
+- You'll encounter specialized terrain types including:
+  - Normal terrain with standard obstacles
+  - Sparse areas with minimal obstacles
-- Simple 3D environment with obstacles
+  - Dense areas with many obstacles
+  - Ramp fields with elevated platforms and jumps
+  - Platform fields with vertical challenges

 ## How to Play